 Jessica Stockholder

 Jessica Stockholder’s (b.
-1959, Seattle; lives/works Nanaimo, BC) extensive practice arises in relationship to the excessive expendability of physical materials within a capitalist or post-capitalist society.
-Her work expertly incorporates readily available materials, such as building supplies, plastic bags and containers, faux and real fur, furniture, carpet, and electronics that are found, repurposed, purchased, and gifted, into assemblages that crisscross the boundary between sculpture and painting.
-Working with paint and the local colour of her materials, the artist creates a coherent experience that is at once dependent on, and floats free of, the objects from which the works are made.
-These painting/sculptures—constructed sites of inquiry—are informed by abstract expressionism, minimalism, installation art, and consumerism.
-Stockholder’s work finds beauty in complexity and contradiction, points to the intermingling of our invented world with the given, and reflects back to us the fascinating detritus of contemporary life.
+1959, Seattle; lives/works Nanaimo, BC) extensive practice arises in relationship to the excessive expendability of physical materials within capitalist society.
+Her work incorporates readily available materials, such as building supplies, plastic bags and containers, faux and real fur, furniture, and electronics that are repurposed into assemblages that complicates the boundary between sculpture and painting.
+Working with paint and the colour of her materials, the artist creates a coherent experience that is at once dependent on, and floats free of, the objects from which the works are made.
+Stockholder’s work finds beauty in complexity and contradiction, points to the intermingling of our invented world with the natural, and reflects back to us the fascinating detritus of contemporary life.